 Do you have any products that are just sitting in your storage, never leaving your inventory?
 This is the perfect place to showcase any poorly performing products or items that might just get missed in your physical store or website.
 Who knows, you might have some hidden gems!

 Think about why these products aren’t doing as well.
 Is it too expensive, is it complicated to use, is it hard to find in-store or on your website?
 Is it appealing to your customers?

 When you’re showing off your products, spin some story or marketing angle that could make the product more appealing to an audience who could click off much more easily than they could buy something.
 Live shopping could bring some new life into these products.

 Now that the basics are out of the way and you know what live shopping is and how you can benefit from it as a business owner, you’re almost ready to get started!
-Stay tuned for Part 2 where we’ll go through how to host a successful livestream!
+Read Part 2 where we’ll go through how to host a successful livestream!

 • Written by Adrija Chakravarti